PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-08 07:33:44
+Last updated: 2024-04-08 07:34:21
-Random Quote: Sometimes two people in the universe who aren't meant for each other find each other. - Cal Jacobs
+Random Quote: It doesn't matter how much you push the envelope, it'll still be stationery. - Will Livingston